2020/12/21

 administration may occur following the first dose.
 If hypersensitivity

-• close monitoring of renal function is recommended in patients treated with
+reactions occur, the drug should be discontinued. - close monitoring of renal function is recommended in patients treated with

 bacitracin.
 Glomerular and tubular kidney function must be evaluated and